rocheseb/TCCON/lft_app/README.md

 - For several tests in one day : 161122_eu_HCl_45_e_0.dpt, 161122_eu_HCl_45_e_1.dpt etc.
 - Spectra in .DPT format, with no headers, must be placed in lft_app/spectra/cut (cut the spectra, e.g. between ~5200-5900 wavenumbers for HCl cells)
-- In lft_app/spectra/cut/temp write the spectrum filename, scanner temperature, and aperture size
+- In lft_app/spectra/cut/temp.dat write the spectrum filename, scanner temperature, and aperture size.
+A 4th optional parameter can be added if the spectrum has a significant spectral detuning (see DISCLAIMER below).

 		spectrumfilename1,temperature1,apt_size1
-		spectrumfilename2,temperature2,apt_size2
+		spectrumfilename2,temperature2,apt_size2,spectral_detuning2
 		etc.

-- In lft_app/cell_data.py, add your cell information (follow the template)
+- In lft_app/lft_setup.py, add your cell information and the Focal Length of Collimator of your instrument (follow the template)

-- Run the app from the linefit/lft145/ directory with the command
+- To run the app, navigate to the linefit/lft145/ directory in your terminal and use the command

 	bokeh serve --show lft_app

+The --show option will pop up the browser.

 While the server is running, the app will be available in the browser at localhost:5006/lft_app

 - Python dictionaries of the data are saved in lft_app/saved_sessions/
-- PDF documents with all the plots are saved in lft_app/pdf/
+- PDF documents with the plots are saved in lft_app/pdf/

 By default the spectrum itself will be plotted in the browser and also saved in the data dictionary.
 This can lead to very large files and more loading time.
 To avoid this the app can be run in light mode with:

 	bokeh serve --show lft_app --args light

+There are two example spectra from Eureka in lft_app/spectra/cut/

 ### Rationg of spectra ###